alignedfibers/polymerAndFirebaseProj/README.md

 # polymerAndFirebaseProj
-A sandbox for functionality I will be using on another project - this project aims to provide a secure solution to firebase data storage from clientside to ensure security and crossbranch integrity. with out a private server as an intermediary
+A sandbox for functionality I will be using on another project - this project aims to provide a secure solution to firebase data storage from clientside to ensure security and crossbranch integrity with out a private server as an intermediary